| 1. Brass or bronze

 house.
 It blends in like a chameleon.

-9. The number is a light color and the
+9. The number has a light color and the

-house is also a light color.
+house has a light color.
 For example, a brass number on yellow or white.

-In this case, you need a number with a dark color.
+You need a black number or any dark color.

 10. The number is a dark color and so